OpenDSA/OpenDSA-LTI/README.md

   - Installing the libmysqlclient-dev gives you the necessary files to compile the mysql2 gem which is what Rails will use to connect to MySQL when you setup OpenDSA-LTI application.

-  - Now we will create a new database and user `opendsa` for Open-LTI application.
+  - Now we will create a new database and user `opendsa` for OpenDSA-LTI application.
 First login to mysql
   ```
   mysql -uroot -p
   ```